 New York Property Capital Gains Tax (and other taxes)

-Posted by Wei Min Tan on September 19, 2017
+Posted by Wei Min Tan on June 30, 2021

 Estate (Inheritance) Tax

-While US residents have estate tax exemptions, the exemption for foreign property owners is minimal.
+While U.S. residents have estate tax exemptions, the exemption for foreign property owners is minimal.
 Hence inheritance tax is the biggest exposure for foreign buyers because it can be up to 50 percent of property value.

 It is extremely important to get sound advice from a foreign buyer expert when structuring the purchase.
 There are simple ways or more complex ways, both of which would protect the owner’s estate from estate/inheritance taxes.

 Deal example (below): 959 First Avenue: Toll Brothers’ development which required only 10 percent reservation deposit.
 Buyer clients reserved units at pre-construction stage.
 Roughly $2 million for one bedrooms.
 The buy decision based on quality finishings, classic style windows and excellent location close to United Nations and Fortune 500 headquarters.

 Weimin’s article, How to buy new launch property in Manhattan